E-Bike Programs

 The City of Tacoma worked to get the word out about e-bike rebates as widely as possible.

-For in-person events, the City partnered with Downtown on the Go who hosted “Community E-bike Parties” in April for community members to learn more about the e-bike rebates.
+For in-person events, the City partnered with Tacoma on the Go (formerly known as Downtown on the Go) who hosted “Community E-bike Parties” in April for community members to learn more about the e-bike rebates.
 These events were held:

 Additionally, the City of Tacoma attended Pierce County’s Bike Swap at Tacoma Community College and had the opportunity to speak with hundreds of community members interested in bicycling.
 The Bike Swap was held on: